guritso/terminal/README.md

 import terminal from '@guritso/terminal';
 // Setup the terminal (this is necessary to use the console.error function) terminal.setup();

 // Start the terminal with a your project's specific host and port ( both are optional) its only used for the project info terminal.start('http://localhost', 3000);

 // Log an information message
 terminal.log('This is an info message');

 // Log a success message
 terminal.pass('This is a success message');

-// Log an error message (it detects if the data is an error and display it with the terminal.error function) terminal.log(new Error('This is an error message'));
+// Log an error message (it detects if the data is an error and display it with the fail log level) terminal.log(new Error('This is an error message'));
 ```

-## API
+## Methods

+### `terminal.setup()`

+Sets up the console.error to use the terminal.log function.
+Every error message will be displayed with the fail log level even if you don't use the terminal.log function.

-### `terminal.start(host, port)`
+### `terminal.start(host, port)` (optional)

-Displays the project info and the host and port.
+Displays the project info and the host and port. if you want to display the project info on start of your app, this is a nice way to do it.

 - `host` (string): The host to display.
 - `port` (number): The port number to display.